innolitics/n2y/README.md

 ## Plugins

+TODO: Update the plugin documentation to explain all of the object types as well as the default classes for each of them.
+For now, please see the source code to understand how the plugin system works.

 At the core of n2y are a set of python classes that subclass the `Block` class.
 These classes are responsible for converting the Notion data into pandoc abstract syntax tree objects.
 We use a python wrapper library that makes it easier to work with pandoc's AST.
 See [here](https://boisgera.github.io/pandoc/document/) for details.
 See the [Notion API documentation](https://developers.notion.com/reference/block) for details about their data structures.

 The default implementation of these block classes can be modified using a plugin system.
 To create a plugin, follow these steps:

 1. Create a new Python file.
 2. Subclass the various Block classes and modify the `to_pandoc` methods as desired
-3. Run n2y with the `--plugins` argument pointing to your python module.
+3. Run n2y with the `--plugin` argument pointing to your python module.

 ### Example Plugin File